 It’s important to stay motivated and keep your head in the game with your workout routine.
 However, staying motivated can sometimes be easier said than done.
 The weather, personal life, lack of energy or even a Netflix binge can all affect our motivation to get out the door and exercise.
 We suggest making a few simple commitments so that you follow through on your workout.
 By registering for a weekly fitness class, making an appointment with a trainer or bringing a workout buddy with you to the gym, you’ll be more likely to honor your commitment to your workout.
 And if none of that works, buying new workout shoes to get you motivated always seems to do the trick!

 Not having access to the proper equipment can also create a barrier to your fitness.
-You don’t need a gym membership to workout.
-All you need is a little bit of space, an established workout routine and some proper gear.
+When it comes down to it though, all you need is a little bit of space, an established workout routine and some proper gear.
 In the warmer weather, take advantage of the outdoors by going for a jog around the Bayfront or taking a hike in the Dundas Conservation Area.
 The important thing to remember is to take advantage of all the amazing fitness assets that Hamilton has to offer.

 Sometimes by the end of the workday, people are simply too tired to make it to the gym, and in the mornings, the snooze button is way too tempting to ignore.
 Fighting the temptation to rest rather than exercise is a battle we all struggle with.
 Sometimes it’s easier to say, “I’m too tired” and skip the workout.
 However, it’s been found that falling asleep and waking up at regular times can improve your overall energy.
 It’s also true that waking up early in the morning to get your workout in has many benefits compared to working out in the evening or the afternoon.
 These advantages include boosting your metabolism, improving your physical and mental energy, and helping improve your quality of sleep.